TobiasBielefeld/Simple-Solitaire/README.md

 It is a very simple game, but customizable and with some neat functions like hints.
 Here is my Google Play description:

+Play Solitaire with this simple game!

+Currently you can play Klondike, Freecell, Yukon, Spider, Simple Simon and Golf!
+If you want me to add more games, please tell me.

 Highly customizable:
-There are 5 different looking card sets in this game, 12 different card backgrounds and 6 different background colours.
+There are 6 different looking card sets in this game, 12 different card backgrounds and 6 different background colours.
 So you have a large choice to customize your experience!

+Set up difficulty:
+You can set up the difficulty for Klondike, Spider and Golf in the settings!

 Automatic saving:
 The current game will be saved every time you pause or close the app.
 So you can continue your game where you left it!